 Some of the top players in your major donor fundraising strategy are going to be your major gift officers (MGO).
 Major gift officers are the leaders in all things major giving for your nonprofit.
 They can help your nonprofit with major gift efforts like identification, cultivation, solicitation, and stewardship.
 Depending on the size of your organization, you can either assign a single person to this role or an entire task force.

 Keep in mind that smaller organizations may not have the manpower to designate an entire position for the duties of an MGO.
 They may, instead, ask their executive directors or other managers at the organization to fulfill the duties of the role.
 This will suffice until the organization grows large enough to justify creating the designated position.

 Additionally, modern technology can streamline the prospecting process and significantly reduce the logistical challenges of development for organizations of all sizes.
 AI algorithms trained to detect potential mid-level or major donors in your database, for instance, can give you lists of top prospects to compare against your own developed in-house by your MGO or other team members.
-Learn more about AI for nonprofits with this overview.

 TOP EFFECTIVE MAJOR DONOR STRATEGIES

 To complete our guide about major donor fundraising, we’ll be going over some of the most effective strategies that your nonprofit can try to boost your own strategies.
 However, remember that local laws and regulations are changing every day, so it might be best to stick with digital strategies and virtual alternatives.